 - Superior written and organizational skills and ability to compose effective, thoughtful correspondence;

 - Attentiveness to detail and ability to work well under pressure;

 - Integrity, professional discretion, and ability to handle confidential matters; and

 - Ability to travel internationally when required.

 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email your CV and cover letter with salary requirements by July 15, 2014, to: email@example.com.
-Please include job code in subject line: AHIEPC.
+Please email your CV and cover letter including your salary expectation to email@example.com.
+Include job code in the subject line: SCHPC.